bsmart/100-days-of-code/log.md

 **Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

 **Thoughts:** I plan to finish the Treehouse JavaScript track I've been working through.
 Next, I want to complete the free LambdaSchool bootcamp [Mini Bootcamp](https://lambdaschool.com/mini-bootcamp/) and udemy web developer course.
 Finally, I would like to work through [p1xt-guides](https://github.com/P1xt/p1xt-guides) starting with the Job Ready Guide.
+I'm referencing this dude's [log](https://github.com/jjprevite/100-days-of-code/blob/master/log.md) when creating this path.

 <!-- # 100 Days Of Code - Log